-The World Intellectual Property Organization (WIPO) maintains the Patentscope patent database.
-This database has 40 million patents from 36 countries, including the United States.
+The World Intellectual Property Organization (WIPO) maintains the PATENTSCOPE patent database.
+This database has 66 million patents from 51 countries, including the United States.
 Users can also use WIPO translate, a cutting-edge translation tool that uses AI trained on patent documents to provide the best results worldwide.

 Google Patents lets you search more than 10 million granted patents and more than 4 million patent applications from around the world for free.
 This search includes the entire collection from the USPTO, EPO, and WIPO.
 Google translates the patents into English.

 You can search by patent number or keyword.
 Along with Google Patents, you can also use Google to download the entire USPTO patent database.
 You'll need a fast internet connection and large hard drive due to the millions of stored records in this database.